clyfe/acts_as_nested_interval/README.md

 You can insert and delete records without a full table update (compared to nested set, where at insert, half the table is updated on average).

-Nested sets/intervals are good if you need to sort in preorder at DB-level.
-If you don't need that give a look to https://github.com/stefankroes/ancestry , that implements a simpler encoding model (variant of materialized path).
+Make sure you really need this, otherwise give a look to https://github.com/stefankroes/ancestry , that implements a simpler encoding model (variant of materialized path).

 If your database supports recursive queryes (`WITH RECURSIVE`) or specific custom extensions